superlinked/VectorHub/docs/articles/research-agent.md

 ### Step 7 :  Building the Kernel Agent

-Next, we have the Kernel Agent.
-Whenever I build an agent-based system, I always include the Kernel Agent—it acts like the 'boss.'
-It really makes everything run smoothly.
-The Kernel Agent is the centerpiece of the system.
-If you have multiple agents working in parallel, it acts as a router, directing queries based on the intent.
-In a single-agent system like this one, you simply use the Kernel Agent with the relevant tools.
+Next is the Kernel Agent.
+It functions as the central controller, ensuring smooth and efficient operation.
+Acting as the core component of the system, the Kernel Agent coordinates communication by routing queries according to their intent when multiple agents operate concurrently.
+In single-agent systems, such as this one, the Kernel Agent directly uses the relevant tools to manage tasks effectively.

 ```python
 class KernelAgent: